-Employee safety is important and key for productivity at work.
+Employee safety is important and key to productivity at work.
 We have to discourage creating an unsafe workplace and allowing negligence of employee safety to get to the point where safety is so far out of hand.

-Complex litigations do nobody any good but rather waste precious time; the time that could have been for good use.
+Complex litigations do nobody any good but rather waste precious time; time that could have been for good use.